billie and jean

 then over dinner, i prepared omelette because all i've got in the fridge were eggs. i had also ran out of rice. luckily, there was still a loaf of bread from a week ago.

-while eating the omelette sandwich (the bread was still fine, in case you were wondering), i remembered it was his favourite dish. that was also the only thing that he knew how to cook. billie hated cooking. he hated washing and ironing clothes. but he loved to clean to clean the house, to wash the dishes. he hated shopping for clothes, shoes, groceries, appliances, electronics. the funny thing is, he liked having new clothes, shoes, bags and perfumes almost every month. not because he followed trends. he hated trends. despised fashion. he had always been a blue -- any shade of blue -- kind of person. shirts (always long sleeves, and preferably either floral or linen, or both. dark jeans and adidas sneakers. that was his uniform.)
+while eating the omelette sandwich (the bread was still fine, in case you were wondering), i remembered it was his favourite dish. that was also the only thing that he knew how to cook. billie hated cooking. he hated washing and ironing clothes. but he loved to clean the house, to wash the dishes. he hated shopping for clothes, shoes, groceries, appliances, electronics. the funny thing is, he liked having new clothes, shoes, bags and perfumes almost every month. not because he followed trends. he hated trends. despised fashion. he had always been a blue -- any shade of blue -- kind of person. shirts (always long sleeves, and preferably either floral or linen, or both. dark jeans and adidas sneakers. that was his uniform.)

 i once asked him why he liked blue so much. most of his things were blue. and if he had his way, the flat would have been all blue. from the walls, ceiling, kitchen and bathroom tiles, sinks, window and shower curtains, cabinets, sofa, table covers. luckily, one of his loveable traits was his ability to compromise and negotiate. he always consulted me when it came to things that concerned us both. otherwise, it would be "blue is the warmest color" kind of an apartment.